fossasia/eventyay-tickets/doc/administrator/installation.rst

 ------------------------------

 There are a couple of things in pretalx that should be run periodically.
-It doesn't matter how you run them, so you can go with your choice of periodic tasks, be they systemd timers, cron, or something else entirely.
+It doesn’t matter how you run them, so you can go with your choice of periodic tasks, be they systemd timers, cron, or something else entirely.

 In the same environment as you ran the previous pretalx commands (e.g. the